-- I. Commitment to Health and Wellness- The students and staff at Independence Academy are focused on the principles of recovery.
-These principles include honesty, hope, courage, openness, willingness, spirituality, humility, gratitude, focus on self, connection to others, and meaning.
+- Commitment to Health and Wellness-.
 In order for an individual to be fully engaged in the recovery process it is strongly believed that the development of healthy routines, activities and lifestyle choices have to be a priority.
 Personal Development and Wellness are the cornerstones of our program.
 Students are actively engaged in our wellness activities and in daily personal development practices.
-Students believe that recovery is a way of life that is built upon a foundation of abstinence from substance use. - II.
-Commitment to Social Responsibility Every member of Independence Academy is expected to treat themselves, others and property with respect.
+Students believe that recovery is a way of life that is built upon a foundation of self-care and healthy habits. - II.
+Commitment to Social Responsibility- Every member of Independence Academy is expected to treat themselves, others and property with respect.
 They are also expected to continually take responsibility for their own behavior and participate in activities that enhance the overall culture and quality of the school environment.
 Students are actively working towards developing a world view which includes tolerance, acceptance, respect and appreciation for others.
 Students do not engage in behavior in any form which threatens the safety and/or recovery efforts of other students. - III.
 Commitment to Academics- The students at Independence Academy commit themselves to developing the necessary skills that allow them to exceed their academic potential, to take academic risks and to challenge themselves to understand how they can live a self-directed life and reach their full potential.
 Students are engaged in their education and actively work to develop and maintain a positive school routine. - IV.
-Commitment to Open and Honest Communication- It is the expectation of every member of Independence Academy to communicate openly and honestly with each other, regardless of the intensity of their emotional dysregulation.
-For any student to have a beneficial experience at

-Independence Academy, they must commit to honesty and are expected to be forthcoming at all times.
+Commitment to Open and Honest Communication It is the expectation of every member of Independence Academy to communicate openly and honestly with each other, regardless of the intensity of their emotional dysregulation.
+For any student to have a beneficial experience at Independence Academy, they must commit to honesty and are expected to be forthcoming at all times.

-V. Commitment to Social/Emotional Learning- Social and emotional learning (SEL) enhances students' capacity to integrate skills, attitudes, and behaviors to deal effectively and ethically with daily tasks and challenges.
-Our social/emotional curriculum is integrated throughout out our school day and promotes intrapersonal, interpersonal, and cognitive competence.
+- V. Commitment to Social/Emotional Learning- Social and emotional learning (SEL) enhances students' capacity to integrate skills, attitudes, and behaviors to deal effectively and ethically with daily tasks and challenges.
+Our social/emotional curriculum is integrated throughout our school day and promotes intrapersonal, interpersonal, and cognitive competence.
 Students develop competency is five core areas:

-(1) Self-Awareness- The ability to accurately recognize one's own emotions, thoughts, and values and how they influence behavior.
+- (1) Self-Awareness- The ability to accurately recognize one's own emotions, thoughts, and values and how they influence behavior.
 The ability to accurately assess one's strengths and limitations, with a well-grounded sense of confidence, optimism, and a "growth mindset."

 - Identifying emotions

 - Accurate self-perception

 - Recognizing strengths

 - Self-confidence

 - Self-efficacy

-(2) Self-Management- The ability to successfully regulate one's emotions, thoughts, and behaviors in different situations - effectively managing stress, controlling impulses, and motivating oneself.
+- (2) Self-Management- The ability to successfully regulate one's emotions, thoughts, and behaviors in different situations effectively managing stress, controlling impulses, and motivating oneself.
 The ability to set and work toward personal and academic goals.

 - Impulse control

 - Stress management

 - Self-discipline

 - Self-motivation

 - Goal-setting

 - Organizational skills

-(3) Social Awareness - The ability to take the perspective of and empathize with others, including those from diverse backgrounds and cultures.
+- (3) Social Awareness The ability to take the perspective of and empathize with others, including those from diverse backgrounds and cultures.
 The ability to understand social and ethical norms for behavior and to recognize family, school, and community resources and supports.

 - Perspective-taking

 - Empathy

 - Appreciating diversity

 - Respect for others

-(4) Relationship Skills- The ability to establish and maintain healthy and rewarding relationships with diverse individuals and groups.
+- (4) Relationship Skills- The ability to establish and maintain healthy and rewarding relationships with diverse individuals and groups.
 The ability to communicate clearly, listen well, cooperate with others, resist inappropriate social pressure, negotiate conflict constructively, and seek and offer help when needed.

-Communication
+- Communication

 - Social engagement

 - Relationship-building

 - Teamwork

-(5) Responsible Decision Making- The ability to make constructive choices about personal behavior and social interactions based on ethical standards, safety concerns, and social norms.
+- (5) Responsible Decision Making- The ability to make constructive choices about personal behavior and social interactions based on ethical standards, safety concerns, and social norms.
 The realistic evaluation of consequences of various actions, and a consideration of the well-being of oneself and others.

 - Identifying problems

 - Analyzing situations

 - Solving problems

 - Evaluating

 - Reflecting

 - Ethical responsibility